jeorgeiiii/mi-ai-assistant/README.md

 **3. Create and Configure the `.env` File:**

-- In the root of the project, create a new file named .env.
+- In the root of the project, create a new file named `.env`.

--  Copy the contents of the .env.example file below into your new .env file and fill in your own credentials.
+-  Copy the contents of the `.env.example` file below into your new `.env` file and fill in your own credentials.

 **.env.example:**